turingschool/front-end-curriculum/lessons/module-1/css-flexbox.md

     - `center`
     - `space-around`
     - `space-between`
+    - `space-evenly`
+    - `flex-end`
   - Delete or comment out your justify-content declaration.
-Add the following to your `.wrapper`, and note what changes;:
+Add the following to your `.wrapper`, and note what changes:
     - `flex-direction: column`
     - `align-items: center`

+  _Can you use your developer tools to find some other values for flex-direction and align-items?_
 </div>

 <section class="note">